The One-Way Mirror

 By the Promised Day.

-The surah breaks the second ruse: that of postponement.
-I may convince myself that “later” will save me, but time does not retreat.
-It carries me toward a fixed appointment, even if I believe I am standing still.
+The surah breaks the ruse of postponement.
+The days lead me to a fixed appointment, even if I imagine myself standing still.

 ﴿وَشَاهِدٍ وَمَشْهُودٍ﴾